 With another lunge forward, the tiger closed the distance by jumping onto the well's brick and mortar.
 She raised a meaty claw and swiped sideways.
 It connected, slicing my arm and launching me several feet away.
 She stepped down, putting the well behind her.

 "Nowhere to hide," she said, my blood dripping from her claws.

-Before she began another charge I was already back to my feet and moving my arms in an upward motion.
-A faint green glow formed in front of her on the ground.
-She broke into a run with her eyes locked on me, and I used the vine now growing near her feet to snag one of her front legs and throw her off course.
-She stumbled and fell, skidding to a halt.
+Before she began another charge I came back to my feet and moved my arms in an upward motion.
+A faint green glow radiated on the ground ahead of her.
+She broke into a run with her eyes locked on me, and when she came near I forced vines to rise upward.
+The vines caught her, snagging her front leg and throwing her off course.
+She stumbled and skidded to a halt.

 I pulled back my arms, draining the life from the vine I had used to trip her, and pushed it into a wider area in front of her.
-The ground between me and the tiger glowed faintly.
+The ground between me and the tiger glowed.
 Small vine-like plants pushed their way out of the packed earth.
 I added a few blooming flowers to make my intentions less obvious.

-"Never fought a Treek before.
-Huh?"
+"Never fought a Treek before, huh?"
 I said.
 I couldn't resist.
 I was proud of myself for holding off a jungle cat by poking it with plants.

 I drained the energy from the thorns and raised a wall of vines directly in front of me instead.
 They were thin due to the lack of time and fertile soil, but at least it was something.

 I braced for impact.

 I stumbled back as my eyes tried to adjust to the blinding light.
 The shield of vines I made was set ablaze.
 The fire danced and crackled, slowly burning my vines to ash.
 Through my magic, I could feel the heat draining the life from my plants.